KatherineMichel/portfolio/doc/djangocon-us-2024-recap.md

 <sub>[**back to top**](#table-of-contents)</sub>

-### Keynote - Power to the People who Teach the People
+### Keynote- Power to the People who Teach the People

 Sheena O'Connell has been an educator since childhood and began working for an education non-profit called Umuzi in 2018.
 She is interested in [metacognition](https://en.wikipedia.org/wiki/Metacognition), how people learn.